 Tickets to George Enescu International Festival go on sale on 6 March

 On the 6th of March, starting 12 PM, tickets go on sale for 2019 George Enescu International Festival (31 August – 22 September, Bucharest).
-There will be 5 categories of tickets (including the Retirees Category), with prices varying between RON 30 and RON 210.
+There will be 5 categories of tickets, with prices varying between RON 30 and RON 210.

 Music lovers will be able to choose among the 84 concerts divided into 5 series: “Great Orchestras of the World”, “Recitals and Chamber Music”, which integrates the section “Enescu and His Contemporaries”, “By Midnight Concerts”, “Music of the 21st Century”.
 Other notable events are also scheduled, such as “Mozart Week in Residence” and “International Composers’ Forum”.

 The 2019 edition of the Enescu Festival awaits its audience in Bucharest at: the Palace Hall, the Romanian Athenaeum, the Radio Hall, the Small Palace Hall, as well as in 8 other cities: Cluj-Napoca, Timișoara, Iași, Sibiu, Târgu Mureș, Bacău, Bârlad and Târgoviște.

 Tickets will be sold online on www.eventim.ro, as well as in the network of Eventim stores (Telekom, Orange, Vodafone, Diverta, Humanitas and Cărturești bookshops, Carrefour and OMV stations) and in the Eventim offices in Bucharest (Bdul I.C.Brătianu, Nr.6 in Cinema PRO) and Cluj-Napoca (Str.
 Alexandru Vaida-Voevod, Nr.
 53 B in Iulius Mall), UPC cashier’s offices in Bucharest and Cluj-Napoca.